Test Space

 Test Space is Sue Loughlin and Corinne Kilvington who have been working together since meeting at UNION 23, a year long course for artists and creatives provided by UNION Arts: The Northern School for Creativity and Activism.
 Corinne’s is the founder and artistic director of Theatre Space North East.

-Test Space is funded by:
+Test Space was funded by:

-Test Space aims to:
+Test Space Aims:

 Explore methods of initiating and sustaining artist led initiatives in Sunderland